Guidance on the legislation and governance required when considering the use of PGDs across a PCN

 About PCNs

-Primary Care Networks (PCNs) are networks of GP practices collaboratively working together and with community, mental health, social care, pharmacy, hospital and voluntary services in their local areas to achieve benefits for patients and the wider health system.
+Primary Care Networks (PCNs) are networks of GP practices collaboratively working together and with community, mental health, social care, pharmacy, hospital and voluntary services in their local areas to achieve benefits for individuals and the wider health system.

 Using PGDs across PCNs